-A booster dose of Spikevax should be given to all those in in Table 5a.3 aged 30 years and older who have completed their primary course with any vaccine type.
+A booster dose should be given to all those in in Table 5a.3 aged 30 years and older who have completed their primary course with any vaccine type.

-The booster dose of Spikevax (0.25ml, half the dose of the primary schedule) should be given six months or longer following the last dose of an EMA authorised two dose COVID-19 vaccine.
-A minimum interval of five months (150 days) may be used when necessary for operational reasons.
+The booster dose of (50 micrograms, half the dose of the primary schedule) should be given after a minimum interval of three months following the last dose of an EMA authorised two dose COVID-19 vaccine (in the order of priority as Table 5a.3).